 On November 24, 2016, Capital Power announced it had reached an agreement with the Government of Alberta relating to the 2030 phase-out of coal emissions.
 Under the agreement, as compensation for the capital that Capital Power invested in coal generating assets that will be stranded effective December 31, 2030, Capital Power was to receive cash payments from the Province of Alberta of \$52.4 million annually for 14 years, commencing July 31, 2017, for a total of \$734 million.
 The Government of Alberta conducted an audit on the calculation of net book values driving the compensation payments and has withheld approximately \$2.7 million from each of the payments from 2017 through 2021.
 The Company is disputing the withholding but has reduced the amounts recorded related to the compensation stream to reflect the uncertainty around the withheld portion of the payments.
 This has resulted in a reduction of \$1.5 million to the government compensation amount recorded for each of the corresponding years from 2017 through 2021.
 The respective deferred revenue and government grant receivable amounts were likewise adjusted to reflect total payments over the 14-year term of \$712 million.
 Capital Power is required to cease coal-fired emissions from Genesee 1, Genesee 2 and Genesee 3 by the end of 2029.
-In December 2020, Capital Power announced its plan to cease coal-fired operations by the end of 2023, six years earlier than required by the federal regulations.
+In the second quarter of 2023, Capital Power announced that as a result of the updated schedule for the repowering of Genesee 1 and 2, the Company expects to continue blending natural gas and coal to align with the commissioning of the repowered units in 2024.
+It now plans to cease coal-fired operations in 2024, five years earlier than required by the federal regulations.